bspeice/speice.io/_posts/2019-09-01-binary-format-shootout.md

 | Cap'n Proto Unpacked | 366ns  | 737ns     | 1583ns      | 12.32s |
 | Flatbuffers          | 173ns  | 421ns     | 1007ns      | 6.00s  |
 | SBE                  | 116ns  | 286ns     | 659ns       | 4.05s  |

+# Conclusion

+Building a benchmark turned out to be incredibly helpful in making a decision; because a "union" type isn't important to me, I'll be using SBE for my personal projects.

+And while SBE was the fastest in terms of both median and worst-case performance, its worst case performance was proportionately far higher than any other format.
+Further research is necessary to figure out why this is the case.
+But that's for another time.